franneck94/HelperBox/docs/Emo.md

         - Whenever SB or Burning is not up, cast it
         - If HP or Energy is low, cast sb or burning
     - LT
-      - If LT is in a distance ~1220 and you and the LT are not moving
+      - If LT is in a distance $[1230, 1250]$ and you and the LT are not moving
         - Maintain SB on the LT
+        - If LT drops in HP => Fuse
     - Turtle
         - If the turtle is nearby spawned, cast bond and life on it
         - If turtle hp <70% fuse